On the Social Influence of Social Media Algorithms:

 (This text is a work in progress, as is the rest of this site and the project itself.)

 Social media ranking algorithms have recently come under scrutiny for amplifying and encouraging sensational content.
-YouTube and other media providers have taken steps to address these concerns and limit the most sensational content.
-But visibility, through search rankings and recommendation algorithm — is still dependent on engagement metrics: some combination of viewer attention measurements that suggest eyeballs are staying glued to the site and to sponsors’ ads.
-While such metrics are often said to encourage the production of “quality” content, there is often a fine line between high engagement and addiction — which has famously led to phenomena like the YouTube Rabbit Hole.
-A highly engaging video may simply be one, that, like a car wreck, you can’t look away from.
+YouTube and other media providers have taken steps to address these concerns and attempt to limit some sensational content.
+But visibility, through search rankings and recommendation algorithms, is still dependent on engagement metrics: some combination of viewer attention measurements and interaction metrics.
+So the business model of promoting attention-grabbing videos continues to encourage sensationalism.

 The practice of producing eyeball grabbing videos to distribute political disinformation is by now well known, but the visibility of non-political, yet sensational content is also amplified by engagement algorithms.
 These algorithms can impact cultural and political perceptions in more subtle ways — e.g., by amplifying stereotypes.
 At their most basic, the algorithms promote videos by seasoned “YouTubers” with the access to information and the inclination to strategize their work to maximize algorithmic appeal.
-Some types of videos and videomakers — “crowd pleasers” — get more visibility than others.
-This visibility bias can influence how the public perceives the social media world — and the world in general.
-And it can reinforce stereotypes by rewarding YouTubers for producing demographically stereotypical content.
+Some types of videos and videomakers —- “crowd pleasers” —- get more visibility than others.
+This visibility bias can influence how the public perceives the social media world — and how they perceive other people in general –- a particular concern in politically contentious times rife with propaganda about an ever-expanding “other.”
+And, as Sophie Bishop points out, it can reinforce stereotypes by rewarding YouTubers for producing demographically stereotypical content and performing selves for the camera that algorithms favor.

-In The Fourth Revolution – How the Infosphere is Reshaping Human Reality Luciano Floridi writes that “the micro-narratives we are producing and consuming are also changing our social selves and hence how we see ourselves.
-They represent an immense, externalized stream of consciousness…” In “What the Robot Saw,” the Robot internalizes, reflects, and magnifies, this nearly unseen portion of the collective hyperreal stream of consciousness — online selves who may never actually be seen by humans.
+In The Fourth Revolution – How the Infosphere is Reshaping Human Reality, Luciano Floridi writes of the selves performed for social media: “the micro-narratives we are producing and consuming are also changing our social selves and hence how we see ourselves.
+They represent an immense, externalized stream of consciousness…” In “What the Robot Saw,” the Robot consumes, magnifies, and reinterprets a nearly unseen portion of the collective, performed, YouTube micro-narrative – as only a robot would do.

 On the Title: